Vice-Chancellor and Senior Management Team (SMT) salaries

 This and other aspects of the University's finances are published annually in the Financial Statements.

-The roles within the remit of the Remuneration Committee are: the Vice-Chancellor; Deputy Vice-Chancellor and Provost; Senior Pro Vice-Chancellor (Research, Enterprise and Business Development); Pro Vice-Chancellor for Education, Student Growth and Global Engagement; Chief Estates Officer; Chief Information Officer; Chief People and Director of Finance
+The roles within the remit of the Remuneration Committee are: Vice-Chancellor and Principal; Deputy Vice-Chancellor and Provost; Senior Pro Vice-Chancellor (Research, Enterprise and Business Development); Pro Vice-Chancellor for Education, Student Growth and Global Engagement; Pro Vice-Chancellor (Medway and Tunbridge Wells); Chief Estates Officer; Chief Digital and Student Experience Officer; Chief People Officer and Director of Finance